 The District participated in the State School Deferred Maintenance Program, which provided flexible state matching funds to assist school districts with expenditures for major repair or replacement of existing school facilities components.
 State contributions to this Program ended in the 2012-13 school year.
 Deferred Maintenance typically includes paving, roofing, plumbing, heating, air conditioning, electrical systems, interior or exterior painting and floor systems.
 Carry-over funds for deferred maintenance projects throughout the District in Funds 01 and 14 have been exhausted.
 The Board has authorized the General Fund (Fund 01) to annually contribute \$2 million to Facility Maintenance (Fund 14) to be used for new construction and maintenance projects throughout the District, \$2 million to Routine Restricted Maintenance (Fund 14) for maintenance projects throughout the District and \$2 million to Facility Improvements (Fund 40) for the District's high schools.
 Identified needed repairs are weighed against all other District site repairs and the most urgent repairs are addressed first.

 Data provided by LEA.
 Additional information about the condition of the school's facilities may be obtained by speaking with the school principal.

-Year and month of the most recent FIT report 7/27/2022 System Inspected Rate Good Rate Poor Repair Needed and Action Taken or Planned
+Year and month of the most recent FIT report

+System Inspected Rate Good Systems: Χ